 Does wearing a crucifix make you a Christian?

 I was once told-off by this guy in the driving school.
-He was waiting along with me for his lessons and he noticed the crucifix and asked me “So you think by wearing a cross it makes you a Christian?”.
+He was waiting along with me for his lessons and he noticed the crucifix.
+He asked me “So you think by wearing a cross it makes you a Christian?”.

 We may have heard ‘the cross is the sign of a Christian’.
 It may be just a sign or symbol but what the cross truly means in our hearts and in our lives is much more important and significant than just being a sign or symbol.

-I felt the more I had it with me, the more I am telling myself to behave like a Christian.
+I felt the more I had it with me, the more I am telling myself to behave as a follower of Christ.
 But nevertheless, it does not make me any more a pious Christian or closer to God.
 It’s what I am and what I portray that makes me truly one.

 The love and service for God and His people is the true essence of being called a Christian.
-No outward appearance can substantiate the piety reverence but the love we have in the depth of our hearts for the Lord our God and for one another.
+No outward appearance can substantiate the piety reverence, but the love we have in the depth of our hearts for the Lord our God and for one another.
 Amen!The love and service for God and His people is the true essence of being called a Christian.
 Click To Tweet